jverlee/cordova-plugin-inappbrowser-camera/README.md

 #         under the License.
 -->

-# cordova-plugin-inappbrowser
+# cordova-plugin-inappbrowser-camera

-This plugin is an update to the inappbrowser version 1.3.0 that allows the camera and photo library to be accessed from within a webview on iOS.
+This plugin is an update to cordova-plugin-inappbrowser version 1.3.0 that allows the camera and photo library to be accessed from within a webview on iOS.

 Previously there was an issue that would prevent the camera from appearing on top of the webview.